 SCASD Social Justice Summer Institute & Peer Advocates Program

 We are excited that you are interested in becoming a State High Peer Advocate or are interested in recommending a student.
-The Summer Institute will take place at State High from June 22nd-26th, 2020.
-Accepted students must be able to attend the entire 5 day institute.
+The Summer Institute will take place at State High during the summer of 2021 for 5 days.
+The date for the Institute will be determined later.
+Accepted students must be able to attend the entire 5-day institute.

 Office of Equity and Inclusivity, in conjunction with SCASD and Penn State College of Education, has developed a week-long summer institute/program to train a select group of students as peer advocates within State High school.
 Students who are accepted into the institute will receive training in a variety of areas and will apply their training in order to work as peer advocates throughout the following school year.
 Topics covered throughout the program include: cross-cultural competence, basic counseling skills, public speaking and facilitation skills, leadership development and etiquette, and professionalism.
 We will accept 30 students (10 from each grade level beginning with sophomores) as peer advocates for the summer institute and following school year.